Parameterized post-Newtonian formalism: Static isotropic spacetime example

+The parameters $\beta$ and $\gamma$ are both equal to 1 in Einstein gravity.
+Solar System tests of general relativity match that value to better than one part in ten thousand.
+Historically other theories of gravity predicted other values but none have matched observations.

 History

 The earliest parameterizations of the post-Newtonian approximation were performed by Sir Arthur Stanley Eddington in 1922.
 However, they dealt solely with the vacuum gravitational field outside an isolated spherical body.
 Ken Nordtvedt (1968, 1969) expanded this to include seven parameters in papers published in 1968 and 1969.
 Clifford Martin Will introduced a stressed, continuous matter description of celestial bodies in 1971.

 The versions described here are based on Wei-Tou Ni (1972), Will and Nordtvedt (1972), Charles W. Misner et al. (1973) (see Gravitation (book)), and Will (1981, 1993) and have ten parameters.

 Beta-delta notation

 Ten post-Newtonian parameters completely characterize the weak-field behavior of the theory.
 The formalism has been a valuable tool in tests of general relativity.
 In the notation of Will (1971), Ni (1972) and Misner et al. (1973) they have the following values: